DB Netze Track business unit

 With more than 33,000 km of track, DB Netze Track operates the largest rail network in Europe.
 More than one billion train-path kilometers are traveled each year on the tracks in Germany.
 The most important sources of income are revenues from train-path products, which constitute over 90% of total revenues.
 Train-path prices are established on a transparent basis by a train-path pricing system regulated by the BNetzA.

 DB Netze Track is also responsible for managing infrastructure operations as well as for securing long-term infrastructure quality and availability, and non-discriminatory access to train-paths and service facilities.
 This includes preparing schedules in close cooperation with customers, operations management, construction management and maintenance.

-A high level of quality and availability also calls for a forward-looking, integrated capital expenditures and predictive maintenance strategy.
+A high level of quality and availability for customers also calls for a forward-looking integrated capital expenditure and predictive maintenance strategy.
 Capacity utilization is measured by train kilometers on track infrastructure.
-In terms of relative network capacity utilization, this figure can be compared with length of line operated.
-To reach our growth target of more than 30 % in train-path kilometers, it is essential that new and expansion projects concentrate on removing bottlenecks and on the creation of additional capacity for growth in transport in the main corridors and metropolitan areas.
+In terms of relative network capacity utilization, this figure can be compared to track kilometers.
+To reach our transport growth target of an increase of more than 30% in train-path kilometers, it is essential that new construction and expansion/upgrade projects concentrate on removing bottlenecks and on the creation of additional capacity for growth in transport in the main corridors and metropolitan areas.